4th Kōkūtai (4th Air Group)

 moored in Fairfax Harbor off Napa

-On March 22, 1942 nineteen G3M1 Nells from the 1st Kokutai took off from Vunakanau Airfield near Rabaul on a bombing mission against Port Moresby escorted by three A6M2 Zeros from the 4th Kokutai that rendezvoused over Lae.
-Lost is A6M2 Zero piloted by Yoshi'i (KIA).
+On March 23, 1942 three A6M2 Zeros took off from Lae Airfield then rendezvous over Lae to escort nineteen G3M1 Nells from the 1st Kokutai that took off from Vunakanau Airfield near Rabaul on a bombing mission against Port Moresby.
+Facing no enemy aircraft, the escorting Zeros dove down to strafe 7-Mile Drome.
+Damaged by anti-aircraft fire is A6M2 Zero pilot Yoshi'i (KIA).

 On November 1, 1942 the Imperial Japanese Navy (IJN) renamed air groups with three digit identifiers and the 4th Kokutai "Ohashi Butai" named for Commanding Officer (C.O.)
 Captain Fujiro Ohashi operating from Vunakanau Airfield near Rabaul was redesignated 703 Kōkūtai (703 Air Group).
 Aircraft tail code "S-"